-With most of the country firmly in the grasp of our latest polar vortex, I decided it was a good time to head south for an adventure.
-What I found amongst the moderate temperatures on the coast of South Carolina was a stunning collage of tropical paradise and eastern forest.
+This time of year most of the country is firmly in the grasp of our latest polar vortex.
+In contrast, I decided it was a good time to head south for an adventure.
+What I found was a stunning collage of tropical paradise and eastern forest in South Carolina.

-Palm trees, sandy beaches, and the region’s iconic Spanish moss exist among towering pines and live oaks, creating a diverse environment unlike any other along the nearly 30,000 miles of Atlantic shoreline.
+Palm trees, sandy beaches, and the region’s iconic Spanish moss exist among towering pines and live oaks.
+All creating a diverse environment unlike any other along the nearly 30,000 miles of Atlantic shoreline.

 Get Lost and Find Yourself at Hunting Island State Park

-After walking along the shore here, you’ll be hard-pressed to find better evidence of the perpetual battle that is land vs. sea.
+Walking along the shore, you’ll be hard-pressed to find better evidence of the perpetual battle that is land vs. sea.
 The sudden and dramatic meeting of forest and ocean is unlike anything I have experienced.
-In fact, the five miles of undisturbed coast along Hunting Island State Park are an apocalyptic maze of downed trees and gargantuan root systems that, while fascinating and unique to witness, prove that the sea is winning the fight.

 Explore the Dense Vegetation Of A Maritime Forest

-Venturing away from the beach and onto some of the interior trails within Hunting Island had me feeling as though I had broken through the boundaries of Jurassic Park.
-Dense populations of over 100 plant species, including the saw, cabbage, and dwarf palmettos, serve as a welcome habitat to numerous creatures.
+Venturing onto some of the interior trails within Hunting Island had me feeling as though I had entered Jurassic Park.
+Dense populations of Saw, Cabbage, and Dwarf palmettos, serve as a welcome habitat to numerous creatures.

-Large pines shoot like beanstalks toward the sky and provide a worthy vantage for the many birds of prey which call them home.
-Hiking alongside the park’s tidal lagoon, a prime spot for wildlife viewing, I was serenaded with the songs of numerous woodland birds who also reside in the park.
+Large pines provide a worthy vantage for the many birds of prey which call them home.
+Hiking alongside the tidal lagoon, numerous songs of woodland birds serenaded me.

 “If a dinosaur stepped out from the side of a trail,” writes The Dyrt camper Shelly S., in her review of Hunting Island State Park, “it would not be out of place!”